-Devoted to all the students of the Postgraduate Programme of Criminology of Panteion University would like to express my warmest gratitude to all my postgraduate students who participated in the initial and follow up studies, and particularly to my PhD candidate Eleni Chrysohoou for our excellent cooperation as well as to Dr. Eleni Kontopoulou and criminologist Peggy Giannakopoulou for assisting with the English translation.
+Director of the M.A.
+"Criminology" Panteion University of Social and Political Sciences would like to express my warmest gratitude to all my postgraduate students who participated in the initial and follow up studies, and particularly to my PhD candidate Eleni Chrysohoou for our excellent cooperation as well as to Dr. Eleni Kontopoulou and criminologist Peggy Giannakopoulou for assisting with the English translation.